 Can my son/daughter use their iPad during breaks or lunchtime?

 We are keen to get the balance right in terms of pupils accessing technology.
 We are committed to ensuring that pupils do not become dependent on technology and can develop their interpersonal and social skills.
-In light of this, pupils’ access to their iPad will be strictly limited to the Library during break and lunchtimes.
-Our MDM system mentioned earlier can help us enforce our policy when necessary.
+In light of this, pupils will not be allowed to use their iPads at break and lunchtime, except where specific permission is granted by a teacher for them to be used in the Library.
+Our MDM system mentioned earlier can help us enforce our policy when necessary

 Will my son/daughter be able to install their own apps?